List of Irish Nobel laureates and nominees

 Since 1923, Ireland (which consists of the Republic of Ireland and Northern Ireland, the latter a constituent part of the United Kingdom) has produced eleven Nobel laureates: one in Physics, one in Physiology or Medicine, four in Literature and five in Peace category.

-Two additional Nobel laureates in physics are sometimes included in this list: Guglielmo Marconi, whose mother was Irish, and Erwin Schrödinger, who became a naturalized Irish citizen in 1948 (he received the award in 1933).
+Two additional Nobel laureates in physics are sometimes included in this list: Guglielmo Marconi, whose mother was Irish, and Erwin Schrödinger, who became a naturalised Irish citizen in 1948 (he received the award in 1933).